 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-The 'return' is the amount earned after tax over the last twelve months.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.07.
+The 'return' refers to a company's earnings over the last year.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.01.

-As a next step, we compared Clarus' net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 25%.
+As a next step, we compared 1-800-FLOWERS.COM's net income growth with the industry and were disappointed to see that the company's growth is lower than the industry average growth of 26% in the same period.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.